kabarton62/cybersec-tools-I/metasploit/lab2/lab2.md

 # <img src="https://www.tamusa.edu/brandguide/jpeglogos/tamusa_final_logo_bw1.jpg" width="100" height="50">
 # Metasploit II
+This lab can be performed on an e2-small GCP instance.
+However, performance degrades significantly with two or more Meterpreter shells.
+Options to improve performance include:
+1. Stop your GCP instance and edit Machine type to e2-medium.
+Resize the instance to e2-small or stop the instance after the lab is complete.
+2. Install Docker on a local Kali VM and complete the lab on a local Kali VM.
+Note, Kali is based on Debian, so use Debian instructions to install Docker Engine on Kali.
+Either of the following guides will work: [Install Docker Engine on Debian](https://docs.docker.com/engine/install/debian/) or [Installing Docker on Kali Linux](https://www.kali.org/docs/containers/installing-docker-on-kali/).

 ## Challenge 1: Deploy the Lab
 The following script prepares a custom Metasploitable2.
 Copy the script and run it or run the commands individually.